 With the encouragement of the silly con man and the effete boy who likes to insult grown-ups, once more Betty devises another assault.
 Because Betty has conspirators, Betty believes I must have conspirators, too.
 She assigns me a batch and then fabricates a fiction of how we’ve banded together against her.

 Betty imagines a confession of guilt is what’s needed to turn a convincing trick.
 She finds some hapless soul to play along in a charade he doesn’t believe himself.
 Betty calls the FBI.
 “They’re trying to murder me,” she cries.
 “I have evidence – a confession!”
 Once more, no one comes.
-Betty does not live in the world of facts and reality where real crimes need investigation.
+Betty does not live in a world of facts and reality where real crimes need investigation.
 Betty lives in her imagination.

 Frustrated, Betty appeals for recognition to the press, to TV reporters, and to the national news outlets.
 Betty desperately litters the internet, posting her accusation over and over.
 All to no avail.
 No one investigates her accusation.
 No one is interested in Betty’s concocted confession.
 Yet again, no one responds to Betty.
 Sadly and pathetically, she is not of their world.

 Betty is a lonely person.
 Like all who live in a world of self-made madness, Betty struggles every day with the identity she created for herself.
-But happiness never comes, because nobody believes Betty is a great granddaughter of Jesse James.
+But happiness never comes, because nobody believes Betty is a great-granddaughter of Jesse James.
 Certainly not her own family.
 They ignore Betty.
 Certainly not the family of Jesse James.
 Few of them know who Betty Dorsett Duke might be.
 There is no one, no one to validate the existence of Betty Dorsett Duke.
 She doesn’t exist.

 How can anyone want to murder someone who doesn’t exist?
 Who is there to murder?
 There is no one.